qubic/qubic-hackathon/README.md

 To access your dedicated testnet node for smart contract development:

 1. **Request access credentials**
-   - Please reach out to the Q&A channel in telegram with your team name and team number; we’ll set up a channel for your dedicated testnet node access.
-No private DMs, please.
+   - Contact the hackathon organizers to get access to your dedicated testnet node (the specific process may vary by hackathon)
-   - We will provide you with:
+   - You will be provided with:
-     - IP address: `66.248.204.226`
+     - IP address: (specific to your assigned node)
-     - Username: `root`
+     - Username: typically `root`
-     - Password: Will be provided securely via Discord
+     - Password: Will be provided securely by the organizers

 2. **Connect via SSH**
    We recommend using Visual Studio Code with the SSH extension for the best experience: